* May starts three day visit to China

 * Wants more access to China market for British firms

-* Will raise issue of Hong Kong with President Xi Jinping (Adds details on trading relationship)
+* Will raise issue of Hong Kong with President Xi Jinping (Updates with quotes, details)

 WUHAN, China, Jan 31 (Reuters) - Britain is seeking a free trade agreement with China, Prime Minister Theresa May said on Wednesday as she flew to the country for talks with Chinese leaders, adding that more should be done immediately to open up market access for British firms.